 You Went to an Anti-Racism Training, Now What??- In this specialized workshop, we focus on the detailed racial components within institutions and how they operate to maintain a system of power based on racial status.
 Participants will gain an understanding of the structure of racial oppression and how institutional racism is embedded in and manifests within an organizational structure.
 With these foundational concepts, groups can work to articulate the importance of racial equity within their institution and concrete action steps to continue that journey.

-Liberated Gatekeeper- At all levels of our society we are gatekeepers.
-Each of us have access to information, resources and people that can benefit others’ life outcomes.
-Each of us have a sphere of influence that impacts those we either serve, work with or work for.
-This workshop looks at how gatekeeping manifests in organizations, communities and groups; how implicit bias impacts our follow of resources and how we engage others based on race and privilege.
-We will look at strategies to acknowledge and dismantle that bias and help each participant toward the path of liberation.
+Liberated Gatekeeper- At all levels of our society we are gatekeepers; no matter our title, no matter our role.
+Each of us have access to information, resources, opportunities, and people that can benefit others’ life outcomes.
+Each of us have a sphere of influence that impacts those we either serve, work with or work for, or are in relationship with.
+This workshop looks at how gatekeeping manifests in organizations, communities and groups; how implicit bias impacts our flow of resources and how we engage others based on race and privilege.
+We will look at strategies to acknowledge and dismantle that bias and help each participant toward the path of liberation in our gatekeeping.

 Cultural Racism and Cross-Cultural Relationships- This in-depth workshop we look at how implicit bias, privilege and racial hierarchy impact our behavior and interpersonal interactions across racial lines.
 Participants will analyze the imagery, movies, social media and messages we deliver to explain the standing of people of color in society.
 The session will then split to provide protected space where participants of color can identify collusion with white supremacy and white participants will identify manifestations of privilege and white supremacy.
 This knowledge will help participants create a system of accountability in their relationships with individuals of different races and allow those with multi-racial identities to embrace their full identity.
 Concrete action steps will be developed to build relationships of support and allyship required for societal change.